Last Updated: Thursday, May 15, 2014 8:17 AM

 - prepares Findings of Effect, Memoranda of Agreement; and assists in developing mitigation measures for historic properties and resources; and

 - reviews cultural resources study documents, Findings of Effect, Memoranda of Agreement, and other environmental documents for adequacy of identification, evaluation, and treatment.

 SECTION 106/PA COORDINATION BRANCH

 This branch assists the Districts on 106 procedural questions and interpreting application of the PA, peer reviews HPSR compliance documents prepared pursuant to the PA and acts as a liaison between the Districts, the SHPO's office and FHWA.
-This branch will also see to it that any documents that need to be distributed to other Branches/staff in the appropriate discipline, as necessary, will occur.
-The branch also coordinates with the Districts on SHPO review schedules, organizes the periodic statewide teleconferences to discuss the PA and other 106 matters, and distributes the Caltrans "106 Bulletins" and other pertinent guidance (PA Teleconference Notes, and examples of Memoranda of Agreement.
+This branch coordinates with the Districts regarding SHPO review schedules and CSO PEER reviews, organizes the periodic statewide teleconferences to discuss the PA and other 106 matters, and distributes the Caltrans "106 Bulletins" and other pertinent guidance (PA Teleconference Notes, and examples of Memoranda of Agreement.
 The Section 106/PA Coordination Branch is headed by .

 SPECIAL PROJECTS ARCHAEOLOGY